endymion/BeachAnalytics/site/_posts/2020-04-27-its-not-the-peak-its-this-peak.md

 image_copyright: http://www.healthdata.org/about/terms-and-conditions
 ---

-Many people are misinterpreting the COVID-19 [forecast model](/ihme-model.html) from the University of Washington’s Institute for Health Metrics and Evaluation.
+The widely-cited IHME model does _not_ forecast that the COVID-19 epidemic will peak

 <!--more-->

-The IHME model's [easily-misinterpreted](/ihme-model.html#easily-misinterpreted) reports have been variously criticized for having estimates that are both too pessimistic{% cite science-matters:the-virus-wars %}, and also too optimistic{% cite politico:trump-overly-optimistic-model %}  The easy misinterpretation of the reports and the methods of the researchers has led to them being <mark>cited to back all kinds of misinformation</mark>.
-For example, the IHME researchers are constantly adjusting the parameters of the model to improve the accuracy.
-Some people have interpreted the model's constant evolution as accurate as evidence that the forecasts are unreliable.{% cite statnews:model-uses-flawed-methods %}  Perhaps the most extreme end is the conspiracy theory that IHME forecasts that have been higher than reality reveal that the threat of COVID-19 has been overblown to justify lockdowns that are cover for imposing a totalitarian surveillance state.{% cite infowars:virologists-question-lockdowns %}
+Many people are misinterpreting the COVID-19 [forecast model](/ihme-model.html) from the University of Washington’s Institute for Health Metrics and Evaluation.

 ## One key misunderstanding